Franchisees Are Part Of The Sales Process

 Franchisors Have To Sell More Than A Dream, Eventually

 Using franchisees as shills when a concept is not viable is an old school practice that can still be in play.
 But it’s now more difficult to execute.
 If for no other reason, it’s just too easy to research endorsements and complaints online.
-There are many unhappy franchisees in the industry and they’re pretty easily identified.

 Here’s good news.
 A franchisor has to make good on promises to care for the its system.
 If not, franchisees will be damning it.
 It’s hard to hide a bad franchise today.